The lengthy journey towards a treaty on business and human rights

 An earlier version of this piece was first posted by the Business and Human Rights Resource Centre as part of its Reflections on Revised Draft Treaty.

-Maysa Zorob is Corporate Legal Accountability Programme Manager, at the Business & Human Rights Resource Centre.
+Maysa Zorob is the programme manager for Corporate Legal Accountability at the Business & Human Rights Resource Centre